Full-time: Three years, Part-time: Five years

 All sociology staff are research active and our teaching is research informed.
 Our specialisms encompass a wide range of areas including the sociology of gender, sexualities, the sociology of religion, terrorism, policing and surveillance, the sociology of childhood and the sociology of social movements.

 ‘Innovative Research' introduces students to a wide range of research techniques that have been used by sociologists to investigate the social world.
 You will develop the ability to critically analyse these techniques and develop you own standpoint on which research methods you feel work best in different social situations.

-Optional modules at Year 2 include 'The Sociology of Religion', 'The Sociology of Social Movements', 'Childhood Inequalities' and 'Understanding interpersonal violence'.
+Optional modules include 'The Sociology of Religion', 'The Sociology of Social Movements', 'Childhood Inequalities' and 'Understanding interpersonal violence'.

 In addition to sociology modules students on the programme have an opportunity to study university electives which can any module that they are interested in (politics, criminology, religion, culture and society for example).

 You will have the opportunity to learn about research throughout your study with us.
 You learn how social scientists investigate and research the social world, including research methods and research issues.
 You will have the flexibility to develop your own research interests which will be reflected in your final year dissertation.
 The dissertation topic is chosen by students and past dissertations have examined issues as varied and topical as the family in contemporary British society, human trafficking, perceptions of mental illness within the Asian community, gender violence, football hooliganism, ethnicity and identity, sexual identity, the impact of social networking on society and special school education.